np-core/np-signal/README.md

 It requires the container [`Signal`](https://github.com/np-core/containers) to be available in either `Docker` or as `Singularity` image file, for example as specified in the default deployment configuration file `configs/nextflow.config`.
 Models by default are found inside the container at `/models` and the default model configuration is `dna_r9.4.1_450bps_hac.cfg` with `Guppy v4.0.14` running on an `NVIDIA-Ubuntu16.04 CUDA 9.0 and CUDNN 7.0` instance which should work for `NIVIDIA` GPUs with drivers `> v384.81`.

+## Container

+Docker container tag or Singularity image file path can be specified from the command-line using the `--container` parameter.
+For example in the JCU config default is set to Singularity container: `$HOME/bin/signal.sif`

 ## Help

 ```